paulJRCurtis/risk-lab-site/content/4-detective-controls-config/6-timelines/_index.md

 #### 4. Review Resource configuration timeline ####
 Select the **Compliance timeline** tab and take a few minutes to explore the compliance timeline.
 This timeline logs the same events and changes but provides a compliance view of the resource.
 ![Config Noncompliant Resource](config-compliance-timeline.png)

+{{% notice note %}}
+You should now see that the auto remediation that you setup has run and that the bucket is compliant.
+You have successfully completed this workshop, and if you have time you can move on to the next one.
+{{% /notice %}}